yadlra/ecologia-rural/README.md

 ## Usage

-**The guide to make the installation are  under construction at the moment.
+**The guide to make the installation is under construction at the moment.**

 ## Contributing